nicholaspederson/HACK2024/GoogleDrive/README.md

 The credentials.json file that is used will no longer be valid as it will be deleted.
 You will have to make your own client. https://console.cloud.google.com/apis/credentials. https://developers.google.com/drive/api/quickstart/python gives a more general overview on how to use google API

+The National ID currently does not get put into the Google Drive folder that is created.
+This will need to be added.